How to Build a Morning Routine You Actually Keep

 You have built this routine before.

 It started well.
-The early alarm, the sequence of carefully chosen habits, the satisfying sense of beginning the day with intention.
+The early alarm, the carefully chosen sequence of habits, the satisfying sense of beginning the day with intention.
 And then something happened — a difficult week, a change in schedule, a few bad nights of sleep — and the routine quietly collapsed.

 The problem was not your discipline.
 The problem was the routine itself — built for your best self, not the full range of selves you actually are.